RFA Wave Master

 6 June 1950 arrived Melbourne, Victoria, Australia to discharge

-7 July 1950 Captain Donovan J S Newton RFA appointed as Master
+7 July 1950 Captain Donovan J S Newton MID RFA appointed as Master

 3 May 1951 Captain Arthur J D Gosney RFA appointed as Master